-In short, the dairy tubs, plant pots, and buckets are being sent overseas where we have no way of knowing their fate.
-Most likely, they are not being handled in an environmentally responsible way in a third-world country.
+Because we don’t know where the dairy tubs, plant pots, and buckets are being sent and have no way of knowing their fate.
+These could end up in a in a third-world country without the means to handle them in an environmentally responsible way, and we don’t want that to happen.
 In 2015, we were assured that these plastics had a sustainable market, so we made the switch.
-Now we know there is no market for these plastics so we are going back to the bottles and jugs we accepted from 1992-2015.
+Because we don’t know the end market for these plastics we are going back to the bottles and jugs we accepted from 1992-2015.

 We also hope that taking only plastic bottles and jugs will simplify what is recyclable in the plastic and cans bin.